 If you are a victim of credit fraud, you should file a police report.
 You can then submit a copy of that report to Experian and we should be able to remove the inquiry.

 There are also "soft" inquiries in a credit report.
 They include reviewing your credit report to make pre-approved credit offers, getting your own credit report, and review by your existing creditors.
 Soft inquiries don't affect credit scores in any way.
-They only show to you, so you don't have to worry about them.
+They only show to you, though there are a couple of exceptions, so you don't have to worry about them.
 They are there to show a complete record of who has accessed the report.

 Check out the scope to hear answers to all the questions asked: